stkim1988/IndoorVehiclePositioning/README.md

 ### Video results
 ---
 Below are demo videos of our indoor vehicle localization results.
-Please note that the demo videos are not played the highest FPS because of the visualization of each processing step.
-The demo videos below show multiple windows and each window of the video is shown in the figures below.
+The demo videos consists of multiple windows as shown in the figure below.
  - for single camera<br/>
  <img width="360" height="180" src="https://raw.githubusercontent.com/stkim1988/IndoorVehiclePositioning/master/img/singleviewtable.png" ><br/>
  - for two camera<br/>